 - Great addition to resumes and college applications

-- Must have been a CPS high school student for a total of at least 1 year by June 2018
+- Must have been a CPS high school student for a total of at least one year by June of the school year preceding the year you wish to serve

-- Must complete the online application: CPS Student Advisory Council Application 2018 by Wednesday, April 11
+- Must complete an online application: CPS Student Advisory Council Application

 - Must provide a recommendation from a non-family member adult who can speak to your work ethic, character and teamwork skills (e.g. teacher, mentor, community organization, guidance counselor, etc.) Recommendation can be filled out on the CPS SAC Recommendation Form